Owner's equity: what it is and how to calculate it

 Why owner's equity matters for your business

-- Measure performance: A growing equity figure over time usually means your business is becoming more valuable
+- measure performance: track whether your business is becoming more valuable over time

-- Make informed decisions: Knowing your net worth helps you decide if you can afford to take on debt, invest in new equipment, or take money out of the business.
+- make informed decisions: determine if you can afford to take on debt, invest in equipment, or withdraw funds

 Where to find owner's equity

-- Balance sheet: Shown after the assets and liabilities sections
+- balance sheet: listed after the assets and liabilities sections

-- Statement of changes in equity: Shows how equity changed over time
+- statement of changes in equity: detailed to show how equity changed over a period

 What is a statement of changes in equity?